top of page

 Can narcissistic abuse cause health problems or long standing relationship issues?
 Yes it can.

-Do you recognise any of them in yourself or your relationship?
+Do you recognise yourself or your relationship (or past relationship)?

 1